skip to main content

 • Reuse

-Many items we place out for Kerbside Clean Up or dispose of can be reused.
+Many items we place out for Bulky Waste Collection or dispose in our Bin Services can be reused.
 Here are some examples of how to reuse items.

 • Resell

-Many items we place out for Kerbside Clean Up or dispose of can be resold.
+Many items we place out for Bulky Waste Collections or dispose in our Bin Services can be resold.

 • Recycle

-If you have exhausted all the above options and have materials to recycle, the following options are available:
+If you have exhausted all the above options and have materials to recycle, here are some options are available:

 Did you find this content useful?